hashicorp/consul/plugin/template/README.md

 }
 ~~~

-1. Using numbered matches works well if there are very few groups (1-4)
+Using numbered matches works well if there are a few groups (1-4).

 ### Resolve A/PTR for .example